inveniosoftware/invenio/docs/developersguide/tutorial/run-n-test.rst

 Before going further
 --------------------

 Before going further in the tutorial, we need to push our repository to GitHub.
-The details about GitHub are explained in :ref:`set-up-environment`.
+The details about GitHub are explained in :ref:`setting-up-environment`.

 The first thing is to create a repo on GitHub, we will globally follow the GitHub documentation: https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/.